 LERP – Linear Interpolation – BRX Do-More Math Instructions

 The Linear Interpolation (LERP) instruction uses a table of up to 50 Input / Output data pairs.
 It then uses the data points in that table to interpolate or extrapolate an output value for any given input value.

-We have used the always on system bit ST1 as an input to this instruction.
-When we change the input in R0 to 1.5 the instruction will produce and output in R1 of 6.573.
+We have used the always-on system bit ST1 as an input to this instruction.
+When we change the input in R0 to 1.5 the instruction will produce an output in R1 of 6.573.
 It will look at the table and extract the value.

 The Random Number Seed (RANDSEED) instruction sets a seed value that will be used by the Generate Random Integer (RANDINT) and Generate Random Real (RANDREAL) math functions.

 A random seed is a number used to initialize a number generator.
 These two pseudo-random number generating instructions will always produce the same sequence of random numbers when initialized with that seed.
 A good choice for a random seed is the current UTC Coordinated Universal Time value ($UTC (DST21)).

 In our example, we are looking for a random number between 0 and 1000.
 The math expression to do this is the following: